 - This post — Gemini-specific playbook

 Internal links between cluster posts signal to Gemini that your domain has depth on this topic, not just one lucky article.
-According to Moz's guide on topic authority, sites with interlinked topic clusters earn 3-5x more AI citations than sites with scattered, unrelated posts.
+Sites with interlinked topic clusters consistently earn meaningfully more AI citations than sites with scattered, unrelated posts — depth + interconnection is a citation multiplier.

 Step 5: Deploy llms.txt and Markdown Twins